chris-wamae/kindledecision/README.md

-# casta-vote
+# Kindledecision
-An application that allows users to hold simple elections amongst themselves or for candidates, either anonymously or openly.
+An application that allows users to create queries with choices and invite other users to participate in them.
+Developed using ReactJs (front-end) and .NET (back-end)